-- an additional annual cash retainer (not applicable to committee chairs) of \$7,500, \$5,000, and \$4,000 for service as a member of the audit committee, compensation committee and the nominating and corporate governance committee, respectively; - an additional annual cash retainer of \$15,000, \$10,000, and \$8,000 for service as chair of the audit committee, compensation committee and the nominating and corporate governance committee, respectively; - an initial option grant to purchase 20,000 shares of our common stock on the date of each such nonemployee director's appointment to our Board, vesting monthly over three years; and - an annual option grant to purchase 10,000 shares of our common stock on the date of each of our annual stockholder meetings, vesting on the earlier of (i) the first anniversary of the grant date and (ii) the date of the next annual meeting.
+- an annual cash retainer of \$40,000; - an additional annual cash retainer of \$30,000 to the executive chairman of the Board; - an additional annual cash retainer (not applicable to committee chairs) of \$7,500, \$5,000, and \$4,000 for service as a member of the audit committee, compensation committee and the nominating and corporate governance committee, respectively; - an additional annual cash retainer of \$15,000, \$10,000, and \$8,000 for service as chair of the audit committee, compensation committee and the nominating and corporate governance committee, respectively; - an initial option grant to purchase 60,000 shares of our common stock on the date of each such non-employee director's appointment to the Board, vesting monthly over three years; and - an annual option grant to purchase 30,000 shares of our common stock on the date of each of our annual stockholder meetings, vesting on the earlier of (i) the first anniversary of the grant date and (ii) the date of the next annual meeting, provided that such grant is pro-rated based on the number of full months the director has served on the Board, if less than 12 months prior to the applicable annual stockholder meeting.

-Each of the option grants described above will be granted under our 2020 Equity Incentive Plan, or our 2020 Plan, the terms of which are described in more detail under the section titled "Executive Compensation-Employee Benefit Plans-2020 Equity Incentive Plan."
+Each of the option grants described above will be granted under our 2020 Plan, the terms of which are described in more detail under the section titled "Executive Compensation-Employee Benefit Plans-2020 Equity Incentive Plan."
 Each such option grant will vest and become exercisable subject to the director's continuous service to us, provided that each grant will vest in full upon a change in control of our company, as defined in the 2020 Plan.
 The term of each option will be ten years, subject to earlier termination as provided in the 2020 Plan.